 With Christmas just around the corner, you’re probably beginning to plan your family get-to-together.
 Christmas is a lovely time of year, but it can certainly get quite stressful.
 Most people feel some degree of stress surrounding their families at Christmas time, which rest assured is a very normal thing to feel and not something you should feel guilty about.
-If you have little ones, keeping them entertained whilst the dinner is being cooked or the adults are watching their programmes on the TV, should help to take some weight off your shoulders.
-Fortunately, there are loads of great games out there to keep your kids happy over this festive period.
+Having some Fun Family Games to Play at Christmas can mean things are a little more structured, and a time to relax.
+Here are some ideas that suit even if you have little ones, and suitable for the whole family.

 For this one, you’ll need a deck of cards and at least three players sat around a pile of candy canes which contain one less than the number of players in the circle.
 Everyone takes turns drawing cards with the goal to be the first to draw four of a kind, e.g. four Queens or four Kings.
 Once a player manages this, they take a candy cane from the pile as quickly as possible, and the other players must then race to grab one of the remaining candy canes.
 The player who doesn’t get one is eliminated, and the game continues in the same way until only one winning player remains.

 Why not make your own Christmas Bingo game or download the bingo cards online and print them out in paper copy.
-The cards feature mini festive challenges, such as “sneak a quote from a Christmas film into a normal conversation” and “Put Elf On The Shelf into the most hilarious situation you can think of”.
+Keep is simple and traditional; or the cards could feature mini festive challenges, such as “sneak a quote from a Christmas film into a normal conversation” and “Put Elf On The Shelf into the most hilarious situation you can think of”.
 Players check these challenges off as and when they complete them, and the first to do so wins!

 An easy way to keep the little ones happy and to mix up your Christmas Day malaise is with some classic board game fun.
 Monopoly, Scrabble, Ludo, and Trivial Pursuit are all great fun, and most people probably have at least ones of these board games already tucked away in their cupboards somewhere.